Tax prep: 5 things you can do right now

 - Statements needed to adjust your income, like Form 1098-E and 1098-T

-3. Decide who’s preparing your income taxes.
+3. Decide how to do your taxes.

 You have several options.